Bridging Past and Future: Distribution-Aware Alignment for Time Series Forecasting: Experiment

 We validate the effectiveness of each architectural design in \NAME through the following ablation studies: \ding{172} \textbf{w/o Align} signifies the Predict Branch alone without alignment. \ding{173} \textbf{w/ Local only} denotes the Local Alignment is retained. \ding{174} \textbf{w/ Global only} denotes only the Global Alignment is retained. \ding{175} \textbf{w/ Align} encompasses both Local and Global Alignment mechanisms.

 The results in \cref{tab:abla_alignment} reveal that the combination of Local and Global Alignment is essential for accurately reconciling the predict representations with the target distribution, yielding the best performance.
 Interestingly, Global Alignment alone outperforms Local Alignment alone; the former provides a coarse-grained distribution-level pull that is more effective at high-level representation calibration, while the latter focuses on fine-grained, point-wise corrections.
 As expected, removing both alignment strategies results in the worst accuracy.
+Furthermore, we observe that w/o Align is already a SOTA-level Baseline, showing that \NAME achieves consistent performance improvements on top of the already-SOTA-level baseline.
+This proves that our TimeAlign module is not a trick that only works on a weak baseline.
+It is a powerful module that can take a strong, efficient, SOTA-level architecture and make it even better.

 Additionally, the effectiveness of Reconstruct can be found in \cref{app:recon_eff}.